Advanced Pancreatic & Liver Surgery Care

 Surgical management of liver tumors, bile duct cancers, gallbladder tumors, and complex hepatobiliary disorders.

-Frequently Asked Questions About Liver Transplant
+Frequently Asked Questions About Pancreatic Surgery

 1. What conditions require pancreatic surgery?